ukparliament/weeknotes.data-search/2018/37/index.md

 So rather than restrict data access to pre-canned SPARQL queries and rather than restricting access to people inside Parliament, we now have a public SPARQL endpoint.
 Which means that anyone, anywhere can query our data in any way they find useful.
 And if we find common patterns we can roll them back into the website.

 Team:Samu have been beavering away at this for a while and finally [announced it on Wednesday](https://twitter.com/langsamu/status/1039950343088615425).
 Samu also [encourages people to give it a try and kick its tyres](https://twitter.com/langsamu/status/1039950348901916674).
 For now queries time out after 5 seconds and are rate limited to 10 per second per IP address.
-So now matter how ham-fisted you are you can't do too much damage.
+So no matter how ham-fisted you are, you can't do too much damage.
 Give it a whirl.
 [Let us know](mailto:data@parliament.uk) what you think.

 [Matthieu](https://twitter.com/cognithive) has already started hacking around and made a quick [MP name lookup service](https://mp-names.cognithive.com/?name=Mouse) last night.
 You'd think he'd have enough of this stuff in his day job.
 Keen as mustard that lad.